To-mos/sublime-lsl-syntax/README.md

 The `sublime-text-2-lsl` plugin is not, by default, available in Package Control, so we need to add it.

-Open up Package Control in Sublime Text by pressing <kbd>Ctrl</kbd><kbd>Shift</kbd><kbd>P</kbd> and scroll down to the option `Package Control: Add Repository`
+Open up Package Control in Sublime Text by pressing <kbd>Ctrl+Shift+P</kbd>(windows) or <kbd>⌘+Shift+P</kbd>(mac) and scroll down to the option `Package Control: Add Repository`

 When you click on the `Add Repository` option, a textbox will open at the bottom of the Sublime Text window.
-Enter the name of this repository without the .git extension: `https://github.com/JKolya/sublime-text-2-lsl`
+Enter the name of this repository without the .git extension: `https://github.com/To-mos/sublime-text-2-lsl`

 Press enter.